gnss-sdr/geniuss-place/_posts/2013-11-10-first-positioning-fix-using-galileo.md

   <figcaption>GNSS-SDR 3D ENU coordinates precision for the Galileo position fix.</figcaption>
 </figure>

 The minimal available Galileo constellation of four satellites provided a Dilution of Precision (DOP) with horizontal and vertical values of 3.6 and 4.2, respectively.
-The precision performance obtained by GNSS-SDR, which computed the PVT solution by a simple least squares algorithm and without any sort of external help, has clearly passed the first test!
+The precision performance obtained by GNSS-SDR, which computed the PVT solution by a simple least-squares algorithm and without any sort of external help, has clearly passed the first test!

 <figure>
   {{ fig_img1 | markdownify | remove: "<p>" | remove: "</p>" }}